unit-mesh/auto-dev-vscode/CONTRIBUTING.md

     ```sh
     # vsce currently only supports npm
-    $ npm install
+    $ yarn install
     ```

-4. Installing GUI Dependencies

-    Please submit any functionality or other issues to the [continuedev/continue](https://github.com/continuedev/continue/tree/main/gui).

-    ```sh
-    $ cd gui-sidebar

-    # You can use yarn or pnpm
-    $ npm install && npm run watch
-    ```

-5. Now you can start it with [Run and Debug](https://code.visualstudio.com/docs/editor/debugging).
+4. Now you can start it with [Run and Debug](https://code.visualstudio.com/docs/editor/debugging).

 ## Running The Tests